 MA committees must be comprised of three to four faculty members.
 The chair(s) must be PhD, tenure-track or tenured professor(s) at Montana State University.
-The committee must be formed no later than March 1st of their first year of attendance (November 1st for spring admits).
+The department requires that MA committees be formed no later than the end of their second semester in attendance.

-In selecting a committee chair or two co-chairs, MA students will want to take into account some of the following: a faculty member's intellectual interests and expertise; the relevance of a faculty member's expertise to the student's interests or MA thesis; courses taken with a faculty member; faculty member availability; working relationship with the faculty member.
+In selecting a committee chair or two co-chairs, MA students will want to take into account some of the following: a faculty member's intellectual interests and expertise; the relevance of a faculty member's expertise to the student's MA project; courses taken with a faculty member; faculty member availability; working relationship with the faculty member.
 The Director of Graduate Studies can assist MA students in identifying an appropriate chair.
 Additional committee members are selected in coordination with the chair.

-The chair of the MA committee has two primary responsibilities: 1) to guide the student through his/her coursework and comprehensive exams (and professional paper/thesis research and writing if applicable); and 2) to preside over the student's written and oral exams (and professional paper/thesis defense if applicable).
+The chair of the MA committee is responsible for: 1) guiding the student through his/her coursework and professional paper/thesis research and writing; and 2) presiding over the student's written and oral exams (if the student is thesis track) or evaluating their MA portfolio (if the student is professional paper track)

-MA students work primarily with their chair(s) to develop clear expectations, processes, and deadlines for the exams and thesis (if applicable).
+MA students work primarily with their chair(s) to develop clear expectations, processes, and deadlines for their written work, portfolios, and exams.
 However, the student should also work to keep his/her full committee informed.

-The second, third, and fourth members of a MA committee primarily serve as readers of the student's exams, and of their thesis or professional paper.
+The second, third, and fourth members of a MA committee primarily serve as readers of the student's exams, portfolios, and their thesis or professional paper.
 However, non-chairing committee members may elect to take on a more active role.
 They are strongly encouraged to provide written comments on draft theses or professional papers.